 The Role of Amino Acids

 Amino acids and cold sores have an interesting relationship in the body.
-The amino acid arginine is necessary to viral replication and the amino acid lysine inhibits viral replication.
+The amino acid arginine is necessary for viral replication and the amino acid lysine inhibits viral replication.
 (3) (4) Thus eating a low arginine diet and increasing the amount of lysine may be the dietary support your body needs.

 Lysine can be found in many foods including tofu, soybeans, lentils, quinoa, amaranth, pistachios and yogurt.
 Aim to include these foods into your regular daily diet.